metalyrics/rmetacritic/README.md

 # rmetacritic

 This package includes a series of functions that give R users access to Metacritic's(https://www.metacritic.com) data.
+These data are obtained by scraping their website.

 To install the most updated version from GitHub, type: